 Although autism can either be genetic or caused by environmental factors, the latter are not clearly known.
 It is certainly not aggravated by vaccines as many studies have established in their findings.
 Children with autism may also have other associated problems like ADHD or mental retardation and other health problems which need to be ruled out.
 There may be some causes like oxygen deprivation to the child’s brain, environmental stresses, gene mutations, parental age at the time of conception, maternal illnesses during pregnancy, nutritional deficiency esp.
 Folic acid, difficulties during birth, abnormalities in the brain structure and function, brain disconnections and growth, problems with metabolism and the immunity system are some of the possible causes for Autism.
 Latest neuro scientific research has suggested correlation between Neuronal migration and autism which is still being explored.

-There is no approved medication for Autism, but it is administered for associated problems.
+There is no approved medication for World Autism Awareness Day, but it is administered for associated problems.
 Treatment for autism is not limited to just medicines or drugs, but it’s about holistic care involving development of communications skills, attention enhancing therapy, behavioural therapy, and various other approaches which have been proven to be effective.
 The purpose of the treatment is not to make the child or person normal, it is to make them efficient and self-sustaining, and often people are surprised by their skills and talents.

 Prevention before treatment would be appropriate for autism.
 Pregnant women should take early preventive measures to prevent the rise of Autism in children.
 These precautions include regular visits to doctor and checking on medication to track changes in your body and the baby’s body that may influence the brain development of your child; less exposure to air-pollution is also advisable as a study at Harvard university pointed out that autism doubles in an infant, if the mother is exposed to too much pollution.